IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 - Syncing LPARs
 - Install checks for ACC and SSA

-Please read the README.md file in the same directory, before proceeding with the playbooks.
+Please read the `README.md` file in the appropriate playbook directory before proceeding.

 ### File Structure of acc_install_ansible